cran-task-views/CausalInference/source/CausalInference.md

 is used in various fields such as econometrics, epidemiology, educational sciences, etc. With causal inference one addresses questions about effects of a treatment, intervention or policy on some target over a given sample or population.
-Under certain model assumptions, causal inferences can be carried out by fitting simple regression models or combining several regression models in a specific way as will be sketched out later.
+Under certain identifiability and model assumptions, causal inferences can be carried out by fitting simple regression models or combining several regression models in a specific way as will be sketched out later.
 For observational data, additional untestable